Excerpt 9, A Seat for the Rabble

 Looking up, she saw the Lame King aglitter in the night sky.
 If you believed the ancients, a Huntsman would one day appear by Eduard, yank on an arrow made of stars, and heal his ankle.
 The Huntsman would herald the rise of Anjan’s last heir, who would fly astride Furos, the First King’s resurrected battle griffon, and rally the world against the Nagarthessi and their fire-breathing dragonmen.

 And all the ugly girls will be beautiful, and the men themselves will bear and raise children, forever, she mused.

-Had she ever believed in the Ascendant King, or any of it?
+Had she ever believed in religious prophecy, or any of it?
 Not truly, not if she listened to her heart.
 She had never paid much mind to religion.
 Lorana Eddenhold believed in only what she understood.
 For her, that was that you could always rely on a man to heed his belly, purse, and sex over just about anything else, including kings, priests, and his own reason.

 “Do you trust yourself to say what I’ve bidden you?”
 Hexar asked as the pair descended haltingly.

 “You may not think it, Father, but I was king when you were gone,” she replied.
 “I’m more comfortable holding court than I am stitching headdresses.”